Calogero Vizzini: Villalba incident

-Vizzini, a staunch anti-Communist who opposed the fight for land of Sicilian peasants, organised his own peasant cooperatives in his area during both post-war periods, through which he deflected the appeal of the left-wing parties, maintained his hold over the peasants, and guaranteed his own continued access to the land.
+Vizzini, a staunch anti-Communist who opposed the fight for the land of Sicilian peasants, organised his own peasant cooperatives in his area during both post-war periods, through which he deflected the appeal of the left-wing parties, maintained his hold over the peasants, and guaranteed his own continued access to the land.
 He was in a fierce dispute over the lease of the large estate Miccichè of the Trabia family in Palermo, with a peasant cooperative headed by Michele Pantaleone who had founded the Italian Socialist Party (Partito Socialista Italiano – PSI) in Villalba.
 Vizzini had tried hard to persuade Pantaleone to marry his niece, but failed.
-Pantaleone used his leverage with the left wing press.
-In return, Don Calò arranged for the crops on Pantaleone family's land to be vandalized.
+Pantaleone used his leverage with the left-wing press.
+In return, Don Calò arranged for the crops on the Pantaleone family's land to be vandalized.
 There was even a failed attempt on Pantaleone's life.

 On 16 September 1944, leaders of the Blocco del popolo (Popular Front) in Sicily, the communist Girolamo Li Causi and Pantaleone, went to speak to the landless labourers at a rally in Villalba, challenging Don Calò in his own personal fiefdom.
 In the morning, tensions rose when Christian Democrat mayor Beniamino Farina – a relative of Vizzini as well as his successor as mayor – angered local communists by ordering all hammer-and-sickle signs erased from buildings along the road on which Li Causi would travel into town.
 When his supporters protested, they were intimidated by separatists and thugs.

-The rally began in late afternoon.
+The rally began in the late afternoon.
 Vizzini had agreed to permit the meeting as long as land problems, the large estates, or the Mafia were not addressed.
 Both speakers who preceded Li Causi, among which was Pantaleone, followed Vizzini's commands.
 Li Causi did not.
-He denounced the unjust exploitation by the Mafia, and when Li Causi started to talk about how the peasants were being deceived by ‘a powerful leaseholder’ – a thinly disguised reference to Vizzini – the Mafia boss hurled: It is a lie.
+He denounced the unjust exploitation by the Mafia, and when Li Causi started to talk about how the peasants were being deceived by 'a powerful leaseholder' – a thinly disguised reference to Vizzini – the Mafia boss hurled: It is a lie.
 Pandemonium broke out.
 The rally ended in a shoot-out which left 14 people wounded including Li Causi and Pantaleone.
 Six months later Vizzini acquired the lease for the Miccichè estate.